Some links in this post may be affiliate links

 Cutback the bare stems with a clean pair of pruning scissors at the beginning of the growing season to rejuvenate growth.
 The foliage emanating from pruning can be used to propagate new plants.

 Begonia lucerna propagation can be done from stem-tip cuttings at the beginning of the growing season.
-The stem cuttings root easily, therefore, there is no need for a rooting hormone.
+The cuttings root easily, therefore, there is no need for a rooting hormone.
+You may root the cuttings in soil or in water.

 Begonia lucerna problems include leaf drop, yellow leaves, brown leaf tips, rotting, plant death, flowerbud drop, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.